-For the withdrawal deadline and other important dates, please see the deadlines page or see the VCU academic calendar for the current semester at http://academiccalendars.vcu.edu/
+For the withdrawal deadline and other important dates, please see the deadlines page or the VCU academic calendar for the current semester.

 The VCU Honor System

 Virginia Commonwealth University recognizes that honesty, truth and integrity are values central to its mission as an institution of higher education.
 In a community devoted to learning, a foundation of honor must exist if that community is to thrive with respect and harmony.
 Therefore, members of the academic community are required to conduct themselves in accordance with the highest standards of academic honesty and integrity.
-All SWS interns are presumed upon enrollment in the internship course to have acquainted themselves with and have an understanding of the VCU Honor System.
-Interns may review the Honor Code at http://www.provost.vcu.edu/pdfs/Honor_system_policy.pdf.
+All School of World Studies interns are presumed upon enrollment in the internship course to have acquainted themselves with and have an understanding of the VCU Honor System.
+Review the VCU Honor System and Standards of Academic Conduct.

 Statement on Americans with Disabilities Act

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 require Virginia Commonwealth University to provide an 'academic adjustment' and/or a 'reasonable accommodation' to any qualified individual with a physical or mental disability who self-identifies as having such.
 Students should contact the Disability Support Services office on the Monroe Park Campus (804-828-2253) or on the MCV Campus (804-828-9782) for appropriate academic adjustments or accommodations.